 5 Breathing Exercises for Children

+Are you worried about your little one’s anxiety and restlessness?
 Breathing exercises are a great way to calm the mind and body for both you and your children.
-To help incorporate breathing techniques into your child’s life, we have put together a list of the five best breathing exercises for children.
-Not only will this make a huge difference in your child’s day to day life, but these deep breathing techniques can also be used by people of all ages..
+To help incorporate breathing techniques into your child’s life, we have put together a list of the five best breathing exercises for kids.
+Not only will this make a huge difference in your child’s day-to-day life, but these deep breathing techniques can also be used by people of all ages..
 Read on to learn our top five suggestions when it comes to breathing techniques for kids.

 1. Bubble Breathing